-She had luscious dark red hair that draped itself over her shoulders and emerald eyes that were highlighted by mascara.
-One of her long smooth legs revealed itself from the slip in her ebony dress, the long limb stretched itself in front of the General’s leg.
+She had luscious dark red hair that draped itself over her shoulders and emerald eyes highlighted by mascara.
+One of her long smooth legs revealed itself from the slip in her ebony dress.
+The long limb stretched itself in front of the General’s leg.
 She was a lover that gave him an experience unparalleled by anything else he might recall.
 It was always passionate but always just as brief.
 The days after their encounters were always hazy.
-He’d become desperate to find her again but even with the immense resources of the state has disposal he was never able to, and eventually, she’d fade into the background of his subconscious like a dream only to reemerge just as abruptly when he found himself in the lodge.
+He’d become desperate to find her again, but even with the immense resources of the state has disposal, he was never able to, and eventually, she’d fade into the background of his subconscious like a dream only to reemerge just as abruptly when he found himself in the lodge.

-When he sat at the table decades of dormant memories fading deeper and deeper away sharpened into clarity.
+When he sat at the table, decades of dormant memories fading deeper and deeper away sharpened into clarity.
 She was both congenial and very aloof.
 This was viewed as a challenge by the unshakable ostentatious General.
 The officer broke in the first few hours.
 No matter what he said, she just didn’t seem engaged.
-The General on the verge of launching his own coup, in fact, the very first of its kind in the country's history considered himself a very interesting man.
-Try as he might he could not get her to ask him any questions about himself.
+The General, on the verge of launching his own coup, in fact, the very first of its kind in the country's history, considered himself a fascinating man.
+Try as he might, he could not get her to ask him any questions about himself.

 She was just as distant afterward.
-Meanwhile, Gladstone had spent a good detail of time on the intricacies of this plan he was putting place
+Meanwhile, Gladstone had spent a good detail of time on the intricacies of this plan he was putting in place.

 She slid her legs over the side of the bed.
 “I’ve got to go,” she said flatly.
 She slid out of bed and started gathering up her clothes.